Our journey to establishing 'Keep Track GPS' has been a long, very personal, emotional, and hard-fought process. One we don't wish upon anyone.

-Our journey to creating 'Keep Track GPS' has been a long, personal, emotional and learnt process.
-One we don't wish upon anyone, however through our challenges and what insight we have gained, we realized there was a need to provide to families like ours, options and technology to help them deal with the challenges in their life and try to live everyday to the fullest without fear or anxiety.
+However, through the challenges and insight we have gained, we saw there was an opportunity to provide families like ours with options and technology to help them deal with the challenges in their lives and try to live every day to the fullest without fear or anxiety.

-We started our family back in 2010 with the arrival of our beautiful boy Jett, only 12 months later we found out we were expecting another boy and welcomed our Christmas baby Dylan on the 21st December 2011.
+We started our family back in 2010 with the arrival of our beautiful boy, Jett.
+Then, 12 months later, we were expecting another boy and welcomed our Christmas baby Dylan on December 21, 2011.

-Life was fantastic, Nathan was working FIFO from Perth to the Pilbara and Rayleen had returned to work in her career as a Human Resources Specialist part time.
-Travel was a passion we all loved and prior to returning to work after maternity leave the family traveled away on Caravan adventure to the Southwest of Western Australia and back to visit Nathan's family in Christchurch, New Zealand.
+Travel was a passion we all loved, and prior to returning to work after maternity leave, the family travelled away on caravan adventures to the south-west of Western Australia and back to visit Nathan's family in Christchurch, New Zealand.

-Our family of four was absolutely a beautiful, tiring and rewarding unit.
-Our ambitions were high and we wanted the world for our kids and our future.
+Our family of four was an absolutely beautiful, tiring, and rewarding unit.
+Our ambitions were high, and we wanted the world for our kids and our future.

-As parents its the most frightening life to live, we are on constant alert.
-Hyper vigilance has taken over our life and we have changed everything about the way we live, what we place importance on and how we see our future.
+As parents, it’s the most frightening life to live.
+We are on constant alert.
+Hypervigilance has taken over our lives, and we have changed as a result.
+We look at everything differently, the way we live, what we place importance on, and how we see our future.

-Our beautiful innocent Jett is also a victim of Dylan's condition.
-No, he doesn't have Dravet Syndrome but since the age of two and half years old Jett has witnessed the closest thing to watching someone nearly die.
+Our beautiful, innocent Jett (now 8 years old) is also a victim of Dylan's condition.
+No, he doesn't have Dravet syndrome, but since the age of two and a half years old, Jett has witnessed the closest thing to watching someone die on a nearly monthly occurrence.

-Jett has been left with emotional scares that run deep and we truly don't have a grasp of at present.
-He has been diagnosed with Post Traumatic Stress Disorder, Anxiety, Stress Depression and ADHD.
+Jett has been left with emotional scares that run deep, which we truly don't have a grasp of at present.
+He has been diagnosed with Post-Traumatic Stress Disorder, Anxiety, Stress Depression and ADHD.

-We have watched our little Jett withdraw from life at times, other times we are dealing with a child who has no idea how to manage his emotions so will seek danger in an altered state of mind.
+We have watched our Jett withdraw from life at times; other times we are dealing with a child who has no idea how to manage his emotions so will seek danger in an altered state of mind.
 When Dylan had a seizure at the beach, Jett went into a panic hours later.
 He jumped onto our roof at 3 years of age and ran recklessly around it until Nathan could catch him.
-We have tried everything to help him and will continue to, however life goes on and we can,'t keep our house in lock-down and our children prisoners.
-That is not a quality of life they deserve and as parents its not a life we want to live.
+We have tried everything to help him and will continue to, however, life goes on, and we can't keep our house in lockdown and our children prisoners.
+That is not a quality of life they deserve, and as parents, it’s not a life we want to live.

-Our story is not unique, its not a sad story either.
-In fact we are absolutely blessed with our two boys and their resilience, characters and love. .
+Our story is not unique; it’s not a sad story either.
+In fact, we are absolutely blessed with our two boys and their resilience, character, and love.

-Everyday is a blessing and after years of coming to terms with our path as a family we have chosen to live life and live it to the fullest.
-We are prepared at all times, with every available medicine and portable medical devices to ensure Dylan's safety whilst we wait for help.
-Our journey is crazy and terrifying at times but as parents and individuals our children have made us the people we are now
+Every day is a blessing, and after years of coming to terms with our path as a family, we have chosen to live life and live it to the fullest.
+We are prepared at all times, with every available medicine and portable medical device, to ensure Dylan's safety while we wait for help.
+Our journey is crazy and terrifying at times but as parents and individuals our children have made us the people we are now.

-Don't let fear hold you back from having an fantastic life!
+Don't let fear hold you back from having a fantastic life!